Once you’ve caught the beekeeping fever, the questions rush at you at once.

 If you don’t believe me, ask some beekeepers who wound up with red ‘honey.’
 One beekeeper fed used crushed candy cane as a feed substitute for his bees.

 The problem was that he used an open feeder instead of putting the feed in the hives.

 Neighboring colonies found this a prize and proceeded to cap it.
 Unfortunately, because candy cane is not floral, their product could not be sold as honey, even though it was safe for human consumption.

 When to Stop and Not Feed Your Bees Sugar Water

 Should you always offer your bees sugar water?
 Well, not exactly.
 You will want to stop feeding bees sugar syrup in specific instances.

 In the springtime, you may stop feeding bees sugar water once the flowers are in bloom.

 However, if it’s a new package of bees, you may need to keep going for a while.
-You don’t expect to harvest honey in your first year so the risk harvesting capped syrup is eliminated.
+You don’t expect to harvest honey in your first year, so the risk of harvesting capped syrup is eliminated.

 Allow the colony to get established.
 The first year is usually the hardest.

 Thereafter, you’ll only need to ensure they have stored enough supply to get them through the winter.